With its iconic evolution, beautiful architecture, vast array of eateries and independent shops, Poundbury has something for everyone.

 As an urban extension to Dorset’s county town of Dorchester, Poundbury is now home to more than 4,850 people and 250 businesses, including shops, cafés, a garden centre and an art gallery.

 Visitors to Poundbury can use free parking, to allow you to stay for an hour, a day or a weekend.
-The best way to discover Poundbury is on foot and if you pop into one of the many businesses you can pick up a free map.
-Head through the quirky streets and squares and you’ll find hidden gems to treasure.
-The retail businesses range from award-winning clothes shops and traditional children’s toys to arts and crafts, lifestyle and gift shops.
+The best way to discover Poundbury is on foot; head through the quirky streets and squares and you will find an exceptional range of offerings.
+The retail businesses range from award-winning clothes shops and traditional children’s toys, to arts and crafts, lifestyle and gift shops.

 Further afield, the historic Maiden Castle is on the doorstep and Dorchester is walkable or accessible by a bus or car in just a few minutes drive.

-You can take stay in the heart of Poundbury at the iconic Duchess of Cornwall Inn, which overlooks Queen Mother Square and the statue of The Queen Mother.
+You can take stay in the heart of Poundbury at the iconic Duchess of Cornwall Inn, overlooking Queen Mother Square and the statue of The Queen Mother.
 There are three floors of stunning bedrooms representing themes of Georgian England.
 From these rooms you can enjoy a panoramic view of Poundbury, with the historic Maiden Castle in the distance.
 The ground floor of the Duchess of Cornwall Inn boasts a pantry and bar for relaxed dining while the Dining Room – split across the mezzanine and the second floor – focuses on classically simple British Food.

 POUNDBURY'S LATEST NEWS

 The Poundbury Christmas Market is returning this year on Saturday 2nd December from 10am to 4pm in Crown Square.READ THIS ARTICLE